 When the downtime can be predicted, not only can it control costs, but managing labor becomes easier and machine OEE improves.
-All three components of OEE (Availability, Performance, Quality) could benefit from effective probability information from use of the PDF).
+All three components of OEE (Availability, Performance, Quality) could benefit from effective probability information.

 An understanding of the probability until a failure or a particular event can be extremely powerful when this information is in the hands of decision makers.
 While we all try to read the crystal ball the best we can, predictive modeling can add substance for a decision.

 1) Mean arrival time of planes at a airport

 3) using the mean time of light bulb, calculate probability of life at specified hours.